CharlBest/web-summit-test/README.md

 Let us now assume we want to tell our fellow spy that the enemy spy is in room 2.
 2 in binary is 001 so currently the board's state is in 011 and we want it to be 001 which means we only want to change the middle bit from 1 to 0.
 We know that if we only want to change the middle bit represented by Y (X,Y,Z) we can change the bit represented by B because it will only alter/effect Y.

 So switching the second switch (B) will allow the spy to convey the encoded message.

+# Comclusion
+I find this work extremely exciting, stimulating and fun.
+I am a hard worker and fast learner and will do anything to understand and become better in what I do.
+I am not afraid to spend hours on end to improve anything I do.
+I really want this job.
+I find the company to be exactly what I like and the people I’ll work with seem really good in what they do and dedicated.

+**Thank you** for the opportunity thus far.

+### Charl Best